workwithshreesh/PowerBi-DataAnalyst-Projects/HrAnalytics_JobArttition-PowerBi/README.md

 ___

-Enjoy exploring the Power BI Sales Insights and Forecasting Dashboard!
+Enjoy exploring the Power BI Insights and Dashboard!
 If you have questions or feedback, feel free to contact me.

-Contact: shreesht0@gmail.com
+Contact: shreesht366@gmail.com